Farahat612/SoftCart-Data-Platform---IBM-Capstone-Project/05 - ETL & Data Pipelines/README.md

 </p>

-# ETL Python Scripts & Automation
+# Python Scripts & Automation
 > In this assignment you will write a python program that will:
 >
 > - Connect to IBM DB2 or PostgreSQL data warehouse and identify the last row on it.